 Arrangement: chronological, grouped by year, but unordered within years.

-Receipts, notes, accounts, bills, calculations, legal statements of debt, and other financial materials from Ballard's career as a slave trader and a planter, and from his private life.
-The materials from the 1820s and 1830s document Ballard's activities in the slave trade; materials from the 1840s and 1850s are primarily concerned with plantation business and Ballard's frequent loans of money to his acquaintances.
+Receipts, notes, accounts, bills, calculations, legal statements of debt, and other financial materials documenting Ballard as a trafficker of enslaved people, plantation owner, and enslaver, as well as from his private life.
+The materials from the 1820s and 1830s document Ballard's activities in trafficking of enslaved people; materials from the 1840s and 1850s are primarily concerned with plantation business and Ballard's frequent loans of money to his acquaintances.
 In 1833, Nathaniel White gave Ballard a number of receipts for money he was given to use in the purchase of enslaved people.
 The individual plantations had their own accounts with Ballard's New Orleans commission merchants, Nalle and Cox (later Nalle, Cox, and Co., and W. Cox and Co.), detailed records of which exist for much of the 1840s through 1855.
-Some years are much better documented than others; there is relatively little from the years 1856-1860 compared to the abundance of records from the 1840sand early 1850s.
+Some years are much better documented than others; there is relatively little from the years 1856-1860 compared to the abundance of records from the 1840s and early 1850s.
 There are some interesting documents in the undated folders, including a "memorandum" for enslaved people, which appears to be payments made to enslaved people for their personal poultry, and a list of the titles and prices of books purchased (folder 404, 405).

-Some lists include ages, while others document movement of people between plantations and record sales.
+Some lists include ages, while others document movement of people between plantations.
 Most of the 22 lists are undated.

-Advertising cards and flyers for steamboats, a cotton gin, a grist mill, Beersheba Springs resort, a notice of an auction, an 1845 notice "To the people of Jefferson County..." warning that the representatives-elect of the city of Louisville are planning an emancipation bill (signed by many citizens, including R. C. Ballard), several Merchants' Exchange Reporter and Price Current of St. Louis (1857,1859,1860) and an 1858 Price Current report from Liverpool (1858).
+Advertising cards and flyers for steamboats, a cotton gin, a grist mill, Beersheba Springs resort, a notice of an auction, an 1845 notice to Jefferson County warning that the representatives-elect of the city of Louisville are planning an emancipation bill (signed by many citizens, including R. C. Ballard), several issues of Merchants' Exchange Reporter and Price Current of St. Louis (1857, 1859, 1860), and an 1858 Price Current report from Liverpool (1858).

-Copies of the New-Orleans Price-Current, Commercial Intelligencer and Merchants' Transcript,, most sent by Ballard's New Orleans commission merchants, Nalle and Cox, W. Cox and Co., etc. Issues from 1842, 1847, 1853, and 1858.
-There are many more issues in letters because the commission merchants often wrote to Ballard on the blank pages.
+Copies of the New-Orleans Price-Current, Commercial Intelligencer and Merchants' Transcript (1842, 1847, 1853, 1858), most sent by Ballard's New Orleans commission merchants, Nalle and Cox, W. Cox and Co., etc. There are many more issues in letters because the commission merchants often wrote to Ballard on the blank pages.

-A "Know-Nothing Resolution the counsel at Louisville would not Entertain" which seems to refute the Know-Nothings' alleged hostility to slave states, a "Memorandum of horses and mules on Magnolia," a description of the Myrtle Grove Plantation, a "Memorandum of Laurell Hill," a "Description of Land in Washington County, Miss.," a list of household linens, and other notes.
+A "Know-Nothing Resolution the counsel at Louisville would not Entertain." which seems to refute the Know-Nothings' alleged hostility to states with slavery; a "Memorandum of horses and mules on Magnolia"; a description of the Myrtle Grove Plantation; a "Memorandum of Laurell Hill"; a "Description of Land in Washington County, Miss."; a list of household linens; and other notes.

 Two notes signed by R. C. Ballard and Co. on the Bank of Richmond, 25 September 1834, and the Bank of Virginia, 30 July 1834, the latter made out for $10,000 to Franklin and Armfield.

-Enclosures are mainly financial accounts of the interstate slave trade, including lists of enslaved people purchased, "Sales of R. C. Ballard and Co. in account with Messrs.
-Franklin, Ballard, and Co., Natchez," record of Ballard's purchase of enslaved people at auction in Adams County, Miss., and two contracts for partnership in the interstate slave trade between Ballard, Franklin, and Armfield dated 1833 and 1835.
+Enclosures are mainly financial accounts of interstate trafficking in enslaved people, including lists of enslaved people purchased; "Sales of R. C. Ballard and Co. in account with Messrs.
+Franklin, Ballard, and Co., Natchez"; record of Ballard's purchase of enslaved people at auction in Adams County, Miss.; and two contracts for partnership in interstate trafficking of enslaved people between Ballard, Franklin, and Armfield dated 1833 and 1835.
 (The 1835 contract is oversized and is stored with oversized papers.)

 "Board Book," 1833.
 Contains accounts for various individuals, including Bacon Tait, for boarding enslaved people.
-"Harbin Bill for Board of five negroes I sold for him--9.00" on first page.
 About 35 p.

 "R. C. Ballard and Co." accounts.
 Book about half full of financial accounts of R. C. Ballard and Co.
 48 p.